Prince Salman named Saudi heir at time of turmoil

 "Prince Nayef was not simply a lone figure on policies that have been pursued but was working as part of a consensus at the highest levels," said Robert Jordan, U.S. ambassador to Riyadh from 2001 to 2003.

-Although an al Qaeda campaign last decade was suppressed, its survivors took shelter in neighboring Yemen, where they have built the movement's most dangerous wing, dedicated to toppling the Saudi ruling family.
+Although an al Qaeda campaign last decade was suppressed, its survivors took shelter in neighbouring Yemen, where they have built the movement's most dangerous wing, dedicated to toppling the Saudi ruling family.

 Analysts lay the credit for the rout of al Qaeda from the kingdom at the door of Prince Nayef's son, Prince Mohammed, whom militants came close to assassinating in 2010.